CadenzaProject/cadenzaproject.github.io/docs/icassp_2024/icassp_2024_intro.md

 # What is to be provided

-* Music dataset (MUSDB-18HQ) for training and evaluation.
+* Music dataset (MUSDB18-HQ) for training and evaluation.
 * Listener characteristics, including audiograms.
 * Software including tools for augmenting training data, a baseline system, a fixed hearing aid implementation and code for scoring signals using the HAAQI hearing aid metrics.

-The scenario is similar to the [Task 1 from the First Clarity Challenge](../cadenza1/cc1_summary_task1) but with the following key differences:

-* Participants are asked to focus on the remixing only.

-This site provides access to all the software, data and information that you need to get started.